TheAmazinGreat/86-Motor-VPF-FFB-Base/readme.md

 * [protomaker](https://github.com/protomaker964/Rhino-FFB-Clone-3D_Printed) - Modification for 3D printing and refinements
 * [Gadroc](https://github.com/Gadroc/vpforce-ffb-joystick) - Basis for modifications

-# Open Items
-* Throw limiter has been included for 15 deg all directions, can be modified using the files from the VPF discord.
+# To be done:
+* 15 deg throw limiter in CAD file is optional.
+Export STLs if you want it or create a different throw limiter using the tool on the VFP discord.
 * Boot clamp has not been tested yet.
 Design changes may be necessary.
-(No change from Gadroc)
+(No change from Gadroc, removed STLs but it is in the CAD file)
 * Update BOM for minor hardware, screws, etc. Most of the hardware should be the same as the original Gadroc design, the major difference will be quantities and M6 bolts for mounting the 86 motors.
+* Export STLs for the TAG gimbal.
+* Add CAD step files.
+*

 # CAD
-Fusion file only in CAD folder.
+Fusion file only in CAD folder for now.

 # Printed Parts
 All STLs should be checked for best orientation in the slicer to minimize supports.
 I printed all my parts in eSUN PLA+ with a 0.6mm nozzle, 0.3mm layer height.
 Adapt as necessary to your printer and filament.